Pulses and Snakes in Ginzburg--Landau Equation: Introduction

 \section{Introduction}

-The cubic--quintic complex Ginzburg--Landau equation (CGLE) is the canonical equation governing the weakly nonlinear behavior of dissipative systems in a wide variety of disciplines \cite{Dodd}.
-In fluid mechanics, it is also often referred to as the Newell--Whitehead equation after the authors who derived it in the context of B\'enard convection \cite{Dodd,Drazin:1}.
+The cubic-quintic Ginzburg-Landau equation is the canonical equation governing the weakly nonlinear behavior of dissipative systems in a wide variety of disciplines \cite{Dodd}.
+In fluid mechanics, it is also often referred to as the Newell-Whitehead equation after the authors who derived it in the context of B\'enard convection \cite{Dodd,Drazin:1}.

-As such, it is also one of the most widely studied nonlinear equations.
-Many basic properties of the equation and its solutions are reviewed in \cite{Aranson,Bowman}, together with applications to a vast variety of phenomena including nonlinear waves, second--order phase transitions, superconductivity, superfluidity, Bose--Einstein condensation, liquid crystals and string theory.
-The numerical studies by Brusch et al \cite{Brusch:2,Brusch:1} which primarily consider periodic traveling wave solutions of the cubic CGLE, together with secondary pitchfork bifurcations and period doubling cascades into disordered turbulent regimes, also give comprehensive summaries of other work on this system.
+Many basic properties of the equation and its solutions are reviewed in \cite{Aranson,Bowman,Saarloos}, together with applications to a vast variety of phenomena including nonlinear waves, second-order phase transitions, superconductivity, superfluidity, Bose-Einstein condensation, liquid crystals and string theory.
+Numerical studies by Brusch {\it et. al.} \cite{Brusch:2,Brusch:1} which primarily consider periodic traveling wave solutions of the cubic CGLE, together with secondary pitchfork bifurcations and period doubling cascades into disordered turbulent regimes, also give comprehensive summaries of other work on this system.
 Early numerical studies \cite{Keefe,Landman} and theoretical investigations \cite{Newton:1,Newton:2} of periodic solutions and secondary bifurcations are also of general interest for our work here.

-Certain situations or phenomena, such as where the cubic nonlinear term is close to zero, may require the inclusion of higher--order nonlinearities leading to the so--called cubic--quintic CGLE \cite{Saarloos}.
 This has proved to be a rich system with very diverse solution behaviors.
-In particular, a relatively early and influential review by van Saarloos and Hohenberg, also recently extended to two coupled cubic CGL equations \cite{Hecke, Alvarez}, considered phase--plane counting arguments for traveling wave coherent structures, some analytic and perturbative solutions, limited comparisons to numerics, and so--called ``linear marginal stability analysis" to select the phase speed of the traveling waves.
+In particular, a relatively early and influential review by van Saarloos and Hohenberg \cite{Saarloos}, also recently extended to two coupled cubic CGLE equations \cite{Hecke,Alvarez}, considered phase-plane counting arguments for traveling wave coherent structures, analytic and perturbative solutions, limited comparisons to numerics, and so-called ``linear marginal stability analysis" to select the phase speed of the traveling waves.

-Among the multitude of other papers, we shall only refer to two sets of studies which will directly pertain to the work in this article.
-The first class of papers \cite{Holmes,Doelman:1,Doelman:2,Duan,Doelman:3} used dynamical systems techniques to prove that the cubic--quintic CGLE admits periodic and quasi--periodic traveling wave solutions.